ksalanga/Chess/README.md

 ![White Pawn Captures](https://i.gyazo.com/cb3def5085346bca69a71b7e341fa9e1.png)
 <br />

 This program is currently a Work in Progress, and it is in the command line version still.
 Stalemate is still on the way.
-Planning on making a graphics version with engines soon.

 Later, I will implement GUI for the pieces and a best move engine.